TomasKulhanek/medical-physiology-in-modelica/README.md

 ### What will be time-frame of the project?

 Beta release is planned to be until IEEE Engineering in Biology and Medicine Conference 2016.
 Final release will be introduced also in Modelica conference in 2017.
+### References
+* [pf]: Peter Fritzson - "Principles of Object-Oriented Modeling and Simulation with Modelica 3.3: A Cyber-Physical Approach"
+* [mt]: Michael Tiller - "Modelica by Example

 ### Licence
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a>

 <br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.